 So how does a voter registration get on the inactive list?
-Again, the person associated with that registration must not vote for two full election cycles.
+Again, the person associated with that registration must not have voted in North Carolina for two full election cycles.
 Those individuals are then sent a contact form from the county board of elections.
 If the person does not return the form, or if it comes back to the board of elections marked as undeliverable, that registration goes on the inactive list.
-If the person returns the form, they are placed back on the active voter list.
+If the person returns the form, or if the person votes while on the inactive list, they are placed back on the active voter list.

 In addition to biennial list maintenance, county boards of elections also remove registrations any time they receive confirmation that a voter has died, moved out of the county, or been convicted of a felony.
 Biennial list maintenance is needed because those other forms of updating the voter rolls do not include everyone who is no longer eligible to vote in the county.

 Unlike the 2019 list maintenance, when over 575,000 registrations statewide were removed in one week, list maintenance is less coordinated this year, with the process stretching out over two to three months.

 Bladen was the first county to conduct its biennial list maintenance, which occurred on the week of December 12.
 A look at voter registration changes for that week found a net decline of 1,684 registrations.
 By comparison, Bladen County had a net decline of 2,063 registrations during list maintenance in 2019, an early suggestion that fewer registrations will be removed this year than were in 2019.
 A look at a random selection of five of the 81 counties that have completed their list maintenance so far supports that suggestion (see Table 1).

 Table 1: Comparison of net changes during list maintenance period between 2019 and 2021 in five randomly selected counties